rtylerrush/killer-keebs-inventory/README.md

-**E.  Add a sample inventory appropriate for your chosen store to the application.
+**Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.**
 <br/>
 <br/>
 * BootStrapData.java lines 44-149: Added products and parts to current inventory

-**F.  Add a “Buy Now” button to your product list.
+**Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.
 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.**